Skip to main content

 Connect

-Goal 1: Cultivate SUNY Oswego’s reputation for excellence and apply our knowledge, resources, and expertise to support our community, region and state.
+CONNECT Goal 1: Cultivate SUNY Oswego's reputation for excellence and apply our knowledge, resources, and expertise to support our community, region, and state.

 Strategy 2.
 SUNY Oswego will become a more effective partner with regional and state thought leaders in solving complex problems and supporting workforce needs to improve the quality of life for the citizens of the region.

-Goal 2: Foster a sense of community pride in SUNY Oswego and position the University as a valuable educational and cultural resource for people of all ages.
+Connect Goal 2.
+Foster a sense of community pride in SUNY Oswego as a "Hometown University" with a regional and global outlook and position the University as a valuable educational and cultural resource for people of all ages.

 Strategy 1.
-Better connect University programming and events such as arts programming, sports, etc. to the region and serve as a resource for the area through better marketing and communication plans for year-round community-oriented programs.
+Intentionally connect University programming and events such as arts programming, sports, etc., to the region and serve as resource for the area through improved marketing and communications plans for year-round community-oriented programs.

 Strategy 2.
-Develop a pipeline of young residents who “grow up” on SUNY Oswego’s campus through summer recreational and arts camps, skills-boosting literacy and STEM camps, and after-school offerings.
+Develop a pipeline of young residents who 'grow up" on SUNY Oswego's campus through summer (and other times) educational (e.g., STEM campus) arts, and recreational offerings and events.

 Thrive